-The data that was used in this study was collected from a previously conducted study of males over sixty five that were selected because they had issues with frailty which reduced their ability to engage in a normal and healthy every day life, and also because they were clinically evaluated to suffer from Low-T.
+The data that was used in this study was collected from a previously conducted study of males over sixty-five that were selected because they had issues with frailty which reduced their ability to engage in a normal and healthy everyday life, and also because they were clinically evaluated to suffer from Low-T.

 Participants stayed on this health regimen for six months, then came back for evaluation.
 Six months is generally considered to be how long for Testosterone Therapy for Low-T to produce significant benefits with regard to health and wellness, especially with regard to physiological muscle health.

 Testosterone Increases Aerobic Capacity

-It is considered a normal aspect of aging for anaerobic capacity to slowly decline as one ages, so the results were quite profound, showing that Testosterone Decline plays a role in increasing frailty associated with aging, and that Testosterone Therapy is a valid way to alleviate this aspect of hormone imbalance and improve quality of life.
+It is considered a normal aspect of aging for the anaerobic capacity to slowly decline as one ages, so the results were quite profound, showing that Testosterone Decline plays a role in increasing frailty associated with aging and that Testosterone Therapy is a valid way to alleviate this aspect of hormone imbalance and improve quality of life.

 On the other hand, participants that engaged in six months of Testosterone Therapy experienced a decline which was almost 3.5 times slower than was hypothesized.

-Researchers were able to conclude, based off of this evidence, that Testosterone Therapy Gels had the capacity to slow down the physiological decline which leads to frailty and decreased quality of life.
+Researchers were able to conclude, based on this evidence, that Testosterone Therapy Gels had the capacity to slow down the physiological decline which leads to frailty and decreased quality of life.

 Geriatric Testosterone Research Booming